top of page

 conVERGE

-micro residency for IBPoC artists
+residency for IBPoC artists

 conVERGE is a residency and mentorship program that supports emerging and early-career Indigenous, Black, and artists of colour to develop work, offered through a partnership between Intrepid Theatre and Puente Theatre.